Shadow Dice

 Next Level: Shadow Stories

 Now your animals are alive on the wall, it's time to tell some stories!
-Take the game to the next level with Shadow Stories, play-based scenarios based around elements of friendship.
+Take the game to the next level with Shadow Stories, play-based scenarios exploring elements of friendship.

 Encourage children to interact, prompt and help each other.
 Use movement, sound and imagination to make these stories come to life!